JonathanPierce/BlueGuard/README.md

   - Fun fact: Facebook has a rate limit for liking content, but not un-liking it.
 Good for me!
 - Once Facebook is complete, I'll work on the options page
 - Will likely hit the Chrome store once Facebook and the options page are live
-- Then, work on YouTube, other social networks, maintaing blocklists, etc...
+- Then, work on YouTube, other social networks, maintaining blocklists, etc...

 # How to Build and Run